arkhadem/ramulator/README.md

       - `[mem-trace] <base-addr-0> <base-addr-1> ...`

-4. **In-Cache Vector Compute Operations:** Vector compute instructions in this version of *GPIC* comes with this configuration:
+4. **In-Cache Vector Compute Operations:** Vector compute instructions in this version of *MVE* comes with this configuration:

   - `<instruction> <dst> <src1> <src2> -1 -1 -1 -1 <num-cpuinst>`